-After 10 weeks of harvesting, the mango season in the Ivory Coast is soon coming to an end.
-Our farmers have been busy making sure we get the best mangoes.
+The mango season is in full swing in the Ivory Coast.
+Our farmers are very busy making sure we get the best mangoes.

 To celebrate them, we thought we’d share with you the journey of your favourite dried mango, from the orchards to the cupboard.

 Mango from Côte d’Ivoire

 Firstly, it’s important to know that there are many varieties of mango in the world.

 Their colours, size, and flavours vary depending on the climate, the soil, and other factors.